Waterbody enhancement using shapefiles

 - DSM or True Ortho data from previous projects

 and capture the polygons along coastlines, lakes, and river shores using your preferred GIS tool.

 If no data is available in order to digitize the polygons, proceed as following

 - Setup your project with SURE as usual, disregarding the waterbody polygons.
-See also this article for further information.
+See our Project Configuration article for further information.

 - Process your project up until the DSM stage is finished.

 - Use the produced DSMs (representing height).
 The QA layers which can optionally be produced by SURE can be beneficial for the digitizing process, for example, thebinary mask and the DSM_Point_Color (colorized TIFFs) in order to digitize the required waterbody polygons.

 SURE can approximate the heights of a 2D waterbody shapefile during the Analysis step.
 The user has only to check the option of Approximate waterbody heights during the project parametrization and import a 2D waterbody shapefile.